 Southern: in the eastern half of North America, from southeastern Canada to Florida, and south as far as Mexico and the Honduras.
 Prefer older deciduous forest, often along streams and near wetlands.

-Preferred Nesting Habitat: Found in coniferous and mixed forests (especially those that produce mast like maple, beech, hickory, oak and poplar), with good tree cover.
+Preferred Nesting Habitat: Found in coniferous and mixed forests (especially those that produce mast [nuts] such as maple, beech, hickory, oak and poplar), with a good tree canopy overhead.
 May avoid areas where wood has been recently harvested.
-May den in houses or barns.
+May den in houses (attics) or barns.

 According to Keith Kridler, Flying Squirrels require a large wooded area where trees are spaced close enough to allow them to sail through the area without spending much time on the ground.